Gene Arden Vance Jr.: Early, family and personal life

 Vance was born on November 30, 1963, in Frankfurt, Germany.
-He was the first born son of the late Gene Arden Vance Sr., a retired US army officer and member of the Green Berets who was a magistrate and sheriff of Wyoming County, West Virginia and June Carol Steele from neighboring McDowell County, WV who is a retired registered nurse teaching nursing in the United States.
+He was the first born son of Gene Arden Vance Sr., a retired US army officer and member of the Green Berets who was a magistrate and sheriff of Wyoming County, West Virginia and June Carol Steele from neighboring McDowell County, WV who is a retired registered nurse teaching nursing in the United States.
 The Vance's also had two younger children, Gene Jr.’s siblings, David and Jamie.

 Vance is a member of a multi-generational US military family spanning four generations of service.
 His great uncles William ‘Bittle’ Steele, US Army 4th Infantry Division Bravo Company and Clarence 'Buck' England served in the Battle of the Bulge.
-His father Gene Sr. served with the LRRP and U.S. Special Forces as a Captain in the Vietnam war and then with the Military Police in Thailand.
+His father Gene Sr. served with the LRRP and U.S. Special Forces as a captain in the Vietnam War and then with the Military Police in Thailand.
 Gene Sr. was described by the media as a lean, well-muscled lawman standing 6-foot-4, and 'ramrod straight'.
 His uncles William Edward Vance and James Ray Vance served in long term US military careers.
 Gene Vance Jr.'s younger brother David is a retired non-commissioned officer who served with the 101st Airborne performing two tours of duty in the Iraq War and whose son, Gene's nephew, serves in the US Navy.
 During his life Gene actively sought to continue his family's military legacy.